projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 #.
 Click **Generate configuration files** to save the current scenario
-   setting and then generate files for the board-related configuration source code and the scenario-based VM configration source code.
+   setting and then generate files for the board-related configuration source code and the scenario-based VM configuration source code.

    If **Source Path** in the pop-up model is edited, the source code is generated into the edited Source Path relative to ``acrn-hypervisor``;